Uzbekistan: Official and widely spoken languages

 Uzbek: The Official State Language

-The Uzbek language belongs to the Turkic family, closely related to Uyghur and Kazakh2.
+The Uzbek language belongs to the Turkic family, closely related to Uyghur and Kazakh.
 Its widespread use highlights its role in daily life, education, and governance.
 For many, it represents a connection to their roots and a source of national pride.

 As the primary mode of communication, Uzbek is taught in schools and used in official documents.
 Its dominance reflects the country’s commitment to preserving its linguistic heritage.
 This dedication ensures that future generations remain connected to their cultural identity.